-- 1. Click Scan on the Profile Management, the Available Infrastructure and Ad Hoc networks window will appear. - 2.
+- 1. Click Scan on the Profile Management screen (shown in Figure 3-2), the Available Infrastructure and Ad Hoc Networks window will appear below. - 2.
 Click Refresh to refresh the list at any time. - 3.
-Highlight a network name and click Activate to connect an available network.
-If no configuration profile exists for that network, the Profile Management window will open the General tab.
+Highlight a network name and click Activate to connect to an available network.
+If no configuration profile exists for that network, the Profile Management window will open the

+General tab screen.
 Fill in the Profile name and click OK to create the configuration profile for that network.